ekinergen/fourier-motzkin/README.md

 Progress:
 - [x] Basic algorithm
 - [x] Backtracing to find a solution if there is one
-- [ ] Find certificate vector if there is no solution (Farka's Lemma)
+- [ ] Find certificate vector if there is no solution (Farkas' Lemma)
 - [x] Command line interface and file reading
 - [ ] Testing